EXPRESSCLUSTER/clparping/README.md

     - Used to suppress warning messages on Cluster WebUI.
     - This option can be omitted.
 - `-w timeout`
-    - Used to specify the timeout value.
+    - Used to specify the time for waiting for ARP reply.
     - This option can be omitted.
 If you omit this option, the timeout value is set as 3 seconds.